yurnam/pwnbox/README.md

 `pip install telepot`

-`ssh -R  kalilinux:22:localhost:22 serveo.net`  and type yes to permanently add the ssh key of serveo.net
+`ssh -R  kali-pi:22:localhost:22 serveo.net`  and type yes to permanently add the ssh key of serveo.net

+### Set up wvdial and pyrat

+insert your SIM into the modem and connect it to the PI

+open `/etc/wvdial.conf` and insert your configuration

+just google **wvdial + your provider**

+after you set up your wvdial.conf the next step is to configure pyrat

+create a **telegram bot** [click](https://api.telegram.org/bot)

+open `pyrat.py` and insert your chat-id and your API-Token

+`chmod +x pyrat.py` and `./pyrat.py`

+pyrat automatically copies to  `/usr/bin/`

+### edit rc.local

+after you edit `/etc/rc.local` it should look like this:

+`#!/bin/sh -e

+wvdial  *your config* &

+sleep 10

+pyrat &

+exit 0`

+### last step

+run `chmod +x /etc/rc.local`

+connect your Wifi adapter to your PI, put everything in a box and you are ready to go